 Clipping the extent of your scene has the added benefit of increasing performance and allowing for easier navigation underground.

 Your local cached data can have tiling schemes different than in global scenes and can be added to one local scene without any need for reprojection.
 For example, you may have an urban planning project and want to show buildings in your town, streets, parks and rivers, and the proposed elements of your project.
 Many times you will be working with data designed by engineers and planners that is projected in a local projected coordinate system.
 You can add this urban project data into a local scene and share with your organization, stakeholders, and the public.

 If your data extent spans a large geographical area, it is recommended to use a global scene.

 Open Scene Viewer to create a scene.
 Your default basemap will determine whether a global or local scene opens.
 To change the scene type, click the New Scene drop-down list in the upper right and select New Global Scene or New Local Scene.
 When you first open a new scene, you can switch your basemap multiple times to any of the active basemaps before the scene spatial reference has been set.

 Hover over the scene logo to see the scene spatial reference.

-Global vs local scene: layer support
+Global versus local scene: layer support

 - Tile layers in any projected coordinate system or custom coordinate system defined by a Well-Known Text (WKT) string